jn-programutveckling/project-model/model/project-plan.md

 While writing the WBS, we shouldn't concern ourselves with order of execution or interdependencies between work units.
 Just put it all in there.
 Order of execution is dealt with later.

 How granular a WBS should be can be a difficult decision.
-It's easy to go overboard with this, so I will try to limit myself to three levels:
+It's easy to go overboard with this, so I will try to limit myself to at most three levels:

 | Level | Name                | Description and examples                                     |
 | ----- | ------------------- | ------------------------------------------------------------ |